Artist William Kentridge's incredible refugee premonition

 Across a 45 meter-long, eight-screen projection, we see a unbroken parade of silhouettes, dancing to the sound of a brass band, while carrying their remaining possessions across their shoulders.
 Wrapping around the viewer, the figures pass one after another -- unavoidably bringing to mind the hundreds of thousands of refugees the world has watched perilously trek towards asylum in Europe.

-But this exhibition was not created as a reaction to the the refugee crisis that has dominated TV news programs for the last month
+But this exhibition was not created as a reaction to the the refugee crisis that has dominated TV news programs for the last month: the film is years in the making, and was seen at the EYE Film Museum in Amsterdam this April.

 So how does an artist so perfectly foresee this kind of tragedy?